Applying for insurance

 Further information about insurance for persons coming to work in Finland on a grant is available here: Foreign recipients of Finnish grants

-The right to deduct expenses is determined by the body that awarded the grant or scholarship.
-Refer to the original decision or enquire from the body that awarded the grant or scholarship.
+The right to deduct expenses is determined by the body that awarded the grant.
+Refer to the original decision or enquire from the body that awarded the grant.

 No. Expenses must be deducted already on the insurance application or within the 30-day period during which changes can be made to your application.
 Once insurance has been issued on the basis of your calculated annual earnings, the amount of these earnings remains valid for the entire insurance period and the level of insurance cover cannot be changed after the 30-day period.

-If your grant or scholarship has been awarded to fund your work and related expenses without a set limit, Mela can accept expenses amounting to no more than half the total amount of your grant or scholarship.
-The body that awarded the grant or scholarship may further limit the amount of expenses that can be deducted, in which case the same limit is applied by Mela.
+If your grant has been awarded to fund your work and related expenses without a set limit, Mela can accept expenses amounting to no more than half the total amount of your grant.
+The body that awarded the grant may further limit the amount of expenses that can be deducted, in which case the same limit is applied by Mela.